Bazzadwarf/osu-score-fetcher-cli/README.md

 npm run start
 ```

-If it throws an error when updating or starting regarden the `package-lock.json` you can just delete that file and try again.
+If it throws an error when updating or starting regarding the `package-lock.json` you can just delete that file and try again.

 Default values for prompts are in parentheses.
 In general if you just want to check every ranked map you don't need to input anything after entering your API key.